integrativemodeling/sTREM2-fAbeta_modeling/README.md

 - `modeling_scripts`	 contains all the modeling and analysis scripts to generate the ensemble of solutions and analyze them.
 - `analysis_scripts`	 contains all analysis scripts which should be used to process all sampling outputs.
 - `results`	 contains all relevent results discussed in the published paper.
+- `archiving`	 contains script to generate the mmcif file for PDBDev deposition.

 ## Integrative modeling approach summary for this project
 ![](./Ab40TREM2.FourStages.T.png)